Research Says a Healthy Combo of Meditation and Exercise Can Naturally Reduce Depression

 Over an eight-week period, each participant completed a mental and physical (MAP) behavioral therapy regimen two times per week.
 This MAP routine consisted of 30 minutes of focused attention meditation, where subjects were directed to refocus on their breath if their minds started to worry or wander toward the past or the future.
 After meditating, they participated in 30 minutes of aerobic exercise.
 At the end of the study, participants reported 40 percent fewer depressive systems and less negative thoughts and overall worrying.

-"We know these therapies can be practiced over a lifetime and that they will be effective in improving mental and cognitive health," Brandon Alderman, assistant professor at Rutgers University and lead study author, said in a statement.
+"We know these therapies can be practiced over a lifetime and that they will be effective in improving mental and cognitive health," Brandon Alderman, assistant professor at Rutgers University and lead study author, says in a statement in Science Daily.
 "The good news is that this intervention can be practiced by anyone at any time and at no cost."

 It does take practice and self-discipline, but if you're looking for a natural and cost-effective way to boost your ability to manage stress, control anxious thoughts, and stay focused in the present, a combo of mindfulness meditation followed by a good sweat session is a great option.

 - How to Create a Meditation Space at Home in 6 Simple Steps

 - I Gave Up on Meditation Apps Until I Discovered One That Changed My Approach to Mindfulness

 - 12 Fascinating Ways Mindfulness Can Improve Your Mental (and Physical) Health, According to Science